njern/Fitbit4Foreigners/README.md

 Open the project in XCode, build it to your device.

+# Getting started

+Right now the application throws you straight into Mobile Safari to authenticate with Fitbit if you haven't done so already.
+In the future I am sure there'll be a fancy login screen but for now you will have to make do.

+*Hint*: I will also accept pull requests that "fixes" this flow :)

 # Architecture

 * Authentication happens via oAuth (if you want to use your own API keys, switch them out in *FitbitAuthorization.h* )